BCDA-APS/gestalt/README.md

 to the group.
 Groups can be nested if need be and a group will automatically expand its width and height properties to accomodate the total of all widgets within.

-The basic group is just a '!group', which provides a caFrame when used within a caQtDM template, but for CSS, a group doesn't represent any generated widget type.
+The basic group is just a '!group', which provides a caFrame when used within a caQtDM template, and Group widget when used within a CSS template.
 Aside from logical structure, a basic group isn't all that useful.

 ```yaml